vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 ### Datatypes

-Any datatype that you define as class or strcut in c# can be used in VL:
+Any datatype that you define as class or struct in C# can be used in VL:

 * Any constructor will be available as a Create node
 * Any get-property will show up as a node returning the properties value